TomSssM/MyCodewars/task-archieve/task-type-summary.md

 ---

-## While Loop and Stack or Queue
+## Stack or Queue

-1. Do while loop while stack is not empty popping and pushing along the way
+1. Do while loop while Stack is not empty popping and pushing along the way
     <details>

     <summary>Code</summary>